Overview

 Financial support

-We offer grants to help Kindred manage day-to-day needs, navigate life changes, and pursue new opportunities.
-This includes:
+We offer grants to help Kindred manage day-to-day needs and navigate life changes.

 Support for adults on low incomes, whether retired or working